vippsas/vipps-psp-api/vipps-psp-api.md

 ### Payment confirmation

 After the payment initiation, Vipps sends a push notification or redirects the user to the Vipps app.
-The user logs in, selects payment source, and confirm the payment.
+The user logs in, selects payment source, and confirms the payment.

 ### makePaymentUrl